-This Management's Discussion and Analysis ("MD&A") of Alpha Cognition Inc. ("ACI" or the "Company"), formerly, Crystal Bridge Enterprises Inc., provides analysis of the Company's financial results for the year ended December 31, 2021.
-The following information should be read in conjunction with the accompanying audited financial statements and accompanying notes for the years ended December 31, 2021 and 2020, ("Annual Financial Statements") which have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+This Management's Discussion and Analysis ("MD&A") of Alpha Cognition Inc. ("ACI" or the "Company") provides analysis of the Company's financial results for the three months ended March 31, 2022.
+The following information should be read in conjunction with the accompanying audited financial statements and accompanying notes for the years ended December 31, 2021 and 2020 ("Annual Financial Statements") and the unaudited condensed interim consolidated financial statements and accompanying notes for the three months ended March 31, 2022 and 2021 ("Interim Financial Statements") which have been prepared in accordance with International Financial Reporting Standards ("IFRS").
 The Board of Directors of the Company have approved the information and disclosures contained in this MD&A. All figures are in United States dollars unless otherwise noted.
 Additional information relating to the Company is available on SEDAR at www.sedar.com.